 Awarding Academic Excellence

 This individual possesses personal qualities of intellectual curiosity, dedication, and commitment to the pursuit of new knowledge and to teaching, as well as a sense of social responsibility to the community of scholars.
-The award recipient is selected by The Dean of Graduate Studies.
+The award recipient is selected by The Dean of the Guarini School of Graduate and Advanced Studies.

 The Graduate office requests a single nomination from each graduate program in the College by May 15.
 The award will be included in the Commencement Program.